Finding your way around GOT’s websites

 Content from other parts of our old website is being re-presented in two ‘sister’ websites sections covering Fruit Varieties and Advice and Local Orchards.
 These sister sites are being presented alongside the new main site – and are available via the links below.
-These sites are being developed during 2017/18.
+These sites are being developed gradually.
 Some information from the old site is available on these sites in an archive form, so do explore them if you need information.

 - Fruit Varieties – new website now available

 - Advice and Local Orchards – new website (under construction)

 Primary navigation for each website (the main one and the specialist ones) is via the menu below the logo at the top of the page.
 This will be a bar across the page on a wide screen or a drop-down on a smaller screen or phone.
 The menu above the logo has short-cut links to the various specialist sites and back to the main site.

 The side-bar on the right will provide short-cuts and feeds to our blog, facebook, twitter feeds etc. The side-bar will be at the end of the page if you’re viewing this on a phone or tablet.

 The OrchardMarketplace website